Aliases for SSTR3 Gene

 GeneCards Summary for SSTR3 Gene

 SSTR3 (Somatostatin Receptor 3) is a Protein Coding gene.
-Diseases associated with SSTR3 include lung cancer and oncogenic osteomalacia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include somatostatin receptor activity.
+Diseases associated with SSTR3 include Pituitary Adenoma, Prolactin-Secreting and Vipoma.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and somatostatin receptor activity.
+An important paralog of this gene is SSTR5.

 Receptor for somatostatin-14 and -28.
 This receptor is coupled via pertussis toxin sensitive G proteins to inhibition of adenylyl cyclase.